theanthonydavenport/SpotifyXP/README.md

 Stable version
 ![Screen Shot](SpotifyXPShowStable.png)

-We originally developed SpotifyXP for a computer that runs Windows XP.
+We originally developed WolvenPortXP for a computer that runs Windows XP.

-<h3>Why use SpotifyXP:</h3>
+<h3>Why use WolvenPortXP:</h3>

-On December 2022, Spotify shutdown it's last version for Windows XP, making this application the only way to listen to Spotify.
+On December 2022, Spotify shutdown it's last version for Windows XP, making this application the only way to listen to Stream-IFY.

 ## The SpotifyXP Wiki

-The SpotifyXP Wiki is available to help when using SpotifyXP.
+The WolvenPortXP Wiki is available to help when using WolvenPortXP.
 Check existing issues before reporting a new one.
 If not existing, the team'll resolve it 😊